t-kigi/s3-multipart-uploads-with-chalice/README.md

 # s3-multipart-uploads-with-chalice

-S3 multipart uploads implementation by JavaScript and Python Chalice.
+This project provides an implementation for S3 multipart uploads using JavaScript and Python Chalice.

-# Preconditions
+## Prerequisites

+To use this project, you must:

-- Install pipenv (+ pyenv) and yarn
+- Install pipenv (+ pyenv) and yarn.
-- Create profile named s3uploads by aws-cli (`aws configure --profile s3uploads`)
+- Create a profile named "s3uploads" using the AWS CLI (`aws configure --profile s3uploads`).
-  - s3uploads is just example, you can use other profile name
+  - You can use any other profile name instead of "s3uploads."
-  - Note: this profile needs not only s3 access but also Create/Modify API Gateway, Lambda and IAM Policy
+  - Note: this profile requires not only S3 access but also the ability to create/modify API Gateway, Lambda, and IAM policies.

-# Setup
+## Setup

-## Install Libraries
+### Install Required Libraries

 ```
 $ cd [git clone directory]